 Bone is a living growing tissue, made mostly of collagen.
 Calcium phosphate is the mineral which hardens the framework.
 This combination makes the bone strong and flexible.

 You can get your bone mineral density tested.
 Ask your doctor to get a simple X-ray test which measures bone mineral density.
 This will help determine your risk of osteoporosis and fractured bones.
 If your doctor determines that you have a problem with loss in bone density, he/she may prescribe medications to help prevent fractures.

 Swimming and biking are non-weight bearing exercises, so they would not be as beneficial for bone-strengthening.
 Walking is the safest weight-bearing exercise there is.

 If you have osteoporosis, you may think that exercise will lead to a fracture.
-However, certain types of exercise strengthen muscles and bones, while other types of exercise are designed to improve your balance, which in turn can help prevent falls.
+However, certain types of exercise strengthen muscles and bones,.
+Other types of exercise improve your balance.
+This, in turn, can help prevent falls.
 Simply walking is a safe exercise that will build your bones.

 Movements to Avoid